 WordPress is an open-source Content Management System (CMS).
 It is written in PHP, a server-side programming language.
 As such, your WordPress files and plugins use server resources to execute actions on your site.

 When you purchase hosting for your WordPress website, your plan typically includes a PHP memory limit.
 This is the amount of memory that your server allocates for processing PHP code and scripts.
-Every plugin that you install on your site uses some of this allocation to run.
+Every A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More that you install on your site uses some of this allocation to run.

 This memory amount varies depending on the hosting package you’ve purchased.
 Beginner-friendly plans tend to provide smaller amounts of PHP memory than advanced alternatives.

 You can check your PHP memory limit in your hosting account.
-Alternatively, you can view it in your WordPress dashboard by navigating to
+Alternatively, you can view it in your In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More by navigating to

 Tools > Site Health > Info and clicking on